 Prevents and treats malaria.
 Also treats extraintestinal amebiasis (liver infection).

 How to Use This Medicine

 - Take your medicine as directed.
+Your dose may need to be changed several times to find what works best for you.
 If you take this medicine only once a week, always take it on the same day of each week.

 - Malaria prevention while traveling: You may need to start using this medicine 2 weeks before you start your trip.
 You may also need to keep using this medicine for 8 weeks after you get home.
 Ask your doctor about your schedule.